Coronavirus Support Information and your Wellbeing

 - Community Connection groups and activities are being delivered in different ways

-- Community Connections can offer telephone and skype support for those that need it.
+- Community Connections can offer telephone and online support for those that need it.

 - Community Connections are still taking referrals by email and telephone – click here to make a referral.